-Drug Name FDA-Approved Indications Pre-Clinical Data/Mechanism of Action/Rationale for Use in COVID-19 Clinical Data for COVID-19, SARS, or MERS (Find clinical trials on ClinicalTrials.gov) Blood-Derived Pro ducts, continued Non-SARS- CoV-2-Specific Intravenous Immunoglobulins Primary immune disorders Thrombocytopenic purpura Kawasaki disease Motor neuropathy Prophylaxis of various bacterial and viral infections Currently, only a small proportion of the U.S. population has been infected with SARS-CoV-2.
-Therefore, products derived from the plasma of donors without confirmation of SARS-CoV-2 infection are not likely to contain SARS-CoV-2 antibodies.
-Furthermore, although IVIG contains other blood components that may have general immunomodulatory effects, it is unclear whether these theoretical immunomodulatory effects will benefit patients with COVID-19. • Not Peer Reviewed.
-A retrospective, nonrandomized cohort study of IVIG for the treatment of COVID-19 was conducted across 8 treatment centers in China between December 2019 and March 2020.
-The study found no difference in 28-day or 60-day mortality between 174 patients who were treated with IVIG and 151 patients who were not treated with IVIG.
-Patients who received IVIG were hospitalized for longer (median stay of 24 days for IVIG group vs. 16 days for no IVIG group) and experienced longer duration of disease (median of 31 days for IVIG group vs. 23 days for no IVIG group).
+Drug Name FDA-Approved Indications Pre-Clinical Data/Mechanism of Action/Rationale for Use in COVID-19 Clinical Data for COVID-19, SARS, or MERS (Find clinical trials on ClinicalTrials.gov) Blood-Derived Pro ducts, continued Non-SARS- CoV-2-Specific Intravenous Immunoglobulins, continued Prophylaxis of various bacterial and viral infections contain SARS-CoV-2 antibodies.
+Furthermore, although IVIG contains other blood components that may have general immunomodulatory effects, it is unclear whether these theoretical immunomodulatory effects will benefit patients with COVID-19.
 More IVIG-treated patients had severe disease at study entry (71 patients [41%] with critical status in the IVIG group vs. 32 patients [21%] in the non-IVIG group).
 A subgroup analysis that was limited to the critically ill patients suggested a mortality benefit at 28 days, which was no longer significant at 60 days.
 The results are difficult to interpret because of important limitations in the study design.
 In particular, patients were not randomized to receive IVIG or no IVIG, and the patients in the IVIG group were older and more likely to have coronary heart disease than those in the no IVIG group.
 The IVIG group also had more patients with severe COVID-19 disease at study entry.
 Also, patients in both groups received many concomitant therapies for COVID-19.
-Mesenchymal Stem Cells Not approved by the FDA Multipotent adult stem cells that are present in most human tissues including the umbilical cord It is hypothesized that MSCs could reduce the acute lung injury and inhibit the cell-mediated inflammatory response induced by SARS-COV-2.
-MSCs lack the ACE2 receptor that SARS-COV-2 uses for viral entry into cells; therefore, MSCs are resistant to infection. ^{12,13} For COVID-19: A pilot study of IV MSC transplantation in China enrolled 10 patients with confirmed COVID-19 categorized according to the National Health Commission of China criteria as critical, severe, or common-type disease.
+18 Mesenchymal Stem Cells Not approved by the FDA Multipotent adult stem cells that are present in most human tissues including the umbilical cord It is hypothesized that MSCs could reduce the acute lung injury and inhibit the cell-mediated inflammatory response induced by SARS-COV-2.
+MSCs lack the ACE2 receptor that SARS-COV-2 uses for viral entry into cells; therefore, MSCs are resistant to infection.
+19,20 For COVID-19: A pilot study of IV MSC transplantation in China enrolled 10 patients with confirmed COVID-19 categorized according to the National Health Commission of China criteria as critical, severe, or common-type disease.
 Seven patients (1 with critical illness, 4 with severe illness, and 2 with common-type illness) received MSCs; 3 patients with severe illness received placebo.
 All 7 patients who received MSCs recovered.
-Among the 3 severely ill control patients, 1 died, 1 developed ARDS, and 1 remained stable with severe disease.
-14 For Other Viruses: In an open-label study of MSCs for the treatment of H7N9 influenza in China, 17 patients received MSC treatment plus SOC, and 44 patients received SOC only.
+Among the 3 severely ill control patients, 1 died, 1 developed ARDS, and 1 remained stable with severe disease.21 A small clinical trial evaluated human umbilical cord MSC (hUC-MSC) infusion in patients with severe COVID-19 who had not responded to SOC therapies after 7 to 10 days of treatment.
+The SOC therapies included supplemental oxygen, umifenovir/oseltamivir, antibiotics if indicated, and glucocorticosteroids.
+The study was intended as a randomized controlled trial; however, due to the lack of sufficient hUC-MSCs, it was not possible to randomize the participants as originally planned.
+Among the 41 patients eligible to participate in the study, 12 received hUC-MSC infusion and 29 received SOC therapies only.
+The study arms were well balanced with regard to demographic characteristics, laboratory test results, and disease severity.
+All 12 participants who received hUC-MSC infusion recovered without requiring mechanical ventilation and were discharged to home, whereas 4 patients who received only SOC therapies progressed to critical illness requiring mechanical ventilation, and 3 of these patients died.
+These results are not statistically significant and interpretation of the study is limited by its lack of randomization and small sample size.22 For Other Viruses: In an open-label study of MSCs for the treatment of H7N9 influenza in China, 17 patients received MSC treatment plus SOC, and 44 patients received SOC only.
 In the MSC group, 3 patients (17.6%) died; in the control group, 24 patients (54.5%) died.
-The 5-year follow-up was limited to 5 patients in the MSC group.
-No safety concerns were identified.
-15